 Working in the medical field, you have surely seen the need for an interpreter occasionally, if not every day.
 Fortunately, many clinics now make sure this type of professional is available to help doctors and members communicate.
-If you are not used to having a medical interpreter in the office with you, here is how to get familiar with this situation so you and your members can benefit from interpreting services right away. thinkculturalhealth.hhs.gov/assets/pdfs/resource-library/working-effectively-withthinkculturalhealth.hhs.gov/assets/pdfs/resource-library/working-effectively-with-interpreter.pdf
+If you are not used to having a medical interpreter in the office with you, here is how to get familiar with this situation so you and your members can benefit from interpreting services right away.
+Working Effectively with an Interpreter